Cyclothems

 In geology, cyclothems are alternating stratigraphic sequences of marine and non-marine sediments, sometimes interbedded with coal seams.
+The cyclothems consist of repeated sequences, each typically several meters thick, of sandstone resting upon an erosion surface, passing upwards to pelites (finer-grained than sandstone) and topped by coal.

 Historically, the term was defined by the European coal geologists who worked in coal basins formed during the Carboniferous and earliest Permian periods.
-The cyclothems consist of repeated sequences, each typically several meters thick, of sandstone resting upon an erosional surface, passing upwards to pelites (finer-grained than sandstone) and topped by coal.

 Depositional sequences have been thoroughly studied by oil geologists using geophysical profiles of continental and marine basins.
 A general theory of basin-scale deposition has been formalized under the name of sequence stratigraphy.

-Some cyclothems might have formed as a result of marine regressions and transgressions related to growth and decay of ice sheets, respectively, as the Carboniferous was a time of widespread glaciation in the southern hemisphere.
+Some cyclothems may have formed as a result of marine regressions and transgressions related to growth and decay of ice sheets, respectively, as the Carboniferous was a time of widespread glaciation in the southern hemisphere.
 A more general interpretation of sequences invokes Milankovitch cycles.

+Upper Pennsylvanian Cyclothems in the Kansas-Iowa Outcrop Belt

+The Upper Pennsylvanian strata in a wide belt stretching across eastern Kansas, northwest Missouri, and southwest Iowa form a series of cyclothems and megacyclothems.

+Geologist Philip Heckel has characterized these megacyclothems, in simplified form, as having four stages: